Happy Thanksgiving 2020!

-In doing my research for this year’s Thanksgiving email, I found this over a 100-year-old poem, The House By The Side of The Road by Sam Walter Foss (below).
-I instantly felt a connection to it and felt the message within the words was very appropriate to the times we are currently in.
+During my research for this year’s Thanksgiving email, I discovered an over 100-year-old poem, “The House By The Side of The Road,” by Sam Walter Foss (below).
+I instantly felt a connection to it and sensed that the message within the words was very appropriate for the times we are currently in.
 It has been a tough year since last Thanksgiving.
-A year ago, we were all riding the high of a booming economy and the word “pandemic” was an afterthought.
+A year ago, we were all experiencing the prosperity of a booming economy, and the term “pandemic” was a mere afterthought.
 Today, we are in a much different reality.

-Happy Thanksgiving everyone!
+Happy Thanksgiving, everyone!
 I wish you all good health and happiness!

 The House by the Side of the Road